 web site.
 From the BLAST web page, follow these directions:

-1) “Standard protein-protein BLAST [blastp]” which will allow you to submit protein sequences for comparison to all protein sequences available in the world.
-The goal is to submit a sequence (called the query sequence) and find those sequences that match your query sequence.
+1) Click on “Protein-protein BLAST [blastp]” which will allow you to submit protein sequences for comparison to all protein sequences available in the world.
+The goal is to submit a sequence (called a query sequence) and find those sequences that match your query sequence.
 The longer your query sequence is, the longer the search will take but the more likely you are to find meaningful results.

-2) We are going to perform BLAST searches with seven sequences.
+2) We are going to perform BLASTn or BLASTp searches with seven sequences.
 Each one is listed below.
 You should perform each search separately, and record the name of the gene, the abbreviated name of each gene, and a short description of the gene or protein’s role in cells.

 Write down the names, the abbreviated names, and the accession numbers of all 7 sequences that you find by this search.
 An accession number is a unique identifier given to each entry in the database.
 Also, jot down a short description for each protein or gene you locate in your BLAST searches.